HagOrMan/Tutorials/BashAliases.md

 # Setting up your castle
 ## Put it all together
 I'll start with the "once you're done" because maybe you already have some ideas and want to know how to make your aliases available.
-I recommend separating your aliases into clearly defined files such as `git.bashrc` (for all git related aliases) since it's easier to manage.
-Once you have an alias file ready, take your `.bashrc` file at the root (`~/`) directory and for each alias file, add lines to `~/.bashrc` such as
+I recommend separating your aliases into clearly defined files such as `git.bashrc` (for all git-related aliases) since it's easier to manage.
+Once you have an alias file ready, take your `.bashrc` file at the root (`~/`) directory, and for each alias file add lines to `~/.bashrc` such as
 ```bash
 # .bashrc file
 source ~/git.bashrc